 How often the Ad is displayed depends on:

 - The number of people searching using those keywords

 - The amount bid compared to other bids on those same keywords

 For Weekly Subscription Plans Select Below

-An ad’s Quality Score is determined by Google and takes into consideration the relevance of the ad to the search phrase, past click-through rates and the suitability of the associated website landing page.
+An Ad’s Quality Score is determined by Google and takes into consideration the relevance to the search phrase, past click-through rates and the suitability of the associated website landing page.

-A similar bidding system allows ads to appear on Google’s Display Network which consists of ad panels that appear on websites and blogs that have partnered with Google for advertising revenue.
+A similar bidding system allows Ads to appear on Google’s Display Network which consists of panels that appear on websites and blogs that have partnered with Google for advertising revenue.

 These Ads can be further displayed to visitors after they have left these sites using a technique called “Remarketing”, giving the impression that Google is ‘learning’ the user’s interests.